Apple Cinnamon Protein Pancakes

 - Whisk first 3 dry ingredients together until blended.

-- In a separate bowl, whisk all wet ingredients together (except coconut oil) until combined.
+- In a separate bowl, whisk all wet ingredients together until combined.
 Stir in apples.

 - Combine wet and dry ingredients and stir until mixed.

-- Heat a griddle or skillet on medium heat and add 1 tbsp coconut oil.
+- Heat a griddle or skillet on medium heat and add 1 tbsp of clarified butter or high heat oil or oil spray.

 - Using a 1/4 cup measure cup, drop batter onto a hot griddle and cook until bubbles form and flip to cook the other side.
 You don't want the skillet too hot or the pancakes will brown before they are ready to flip.

-- Add coconut oil for each batch of pancakes, so that they are golden and slightly crispy on the outside and tender in the middle.
+- Add clarified butter or oil for each batch of pancakes, so that they are golden and slightly crispy on the outside and tender in the middle.

 - Serve with your favorite real maple syrup or no-sugar-added apple butter.